emilyriederer/Rtistic/README.md

 - Check out existing themes linked in the Resources section below for inspiration (and reuse!)
 - Open up the `scratchpad/rmd-theme-demo.Rmd` file and play around with the supplied CSS to understand the options
 - Iterate until you like the settings you have made.
 Like `ggplot2`, RMarkdown has very nice defaults, so don't feel obligated to make major -- or any -- changes if you don't want to.
-- Make a copy of the `inst/rmarkdown/resources/my-styles.css` file in the same folder.
-Rename it as `{theme}-styles.css`.
+- Make a copy of the `inst/rmarkdown/resources/html-styles-test.css` file in the same folder.
+Rename it as `html-styles-{theme}.css`.
 Move your CSS code from the scratchpad into this file

 #### Defining a footer for your theme

 *If your footer has a logo:*

-- Make a copy of the `footer-helpers/my-footer-template.html` file in the same folder.
-Rename is as `{theme}-footer-template.html`.
+- Make a copy of the `footer-helpers/footer-template-test.html` file in the same folder.
+Rename is as `footer-template-{theme}.html`.
 Edit this to represent what your footer should look like.
 - Use `{LOGO}` (**including** the curly braces) as a placeholder for where the logo should go in the HTML template.
 - Add a logo to the `footer-helpers` folder
 - Run the code in the `generate_footer_logo.R` file to locally definie the `generate_footer_logo()` function
 - Read this functions documentation.
 Then run it by passing in the paths to your template and logo.
-Send the final output to `inst/rmarkdown/resources/{theme}-footer.html`
+Send the final output to `inst/rmarkdown/resources/footer-{theme}.html`

 *If your footer does not have a logo*

-- - Make a copy of the `inst/rmarkdown/resources/my-footer.html` file in the same folder.
-Rename is as `{theme}-footer.html`.
+- - Make a copy of the `inst/rmarkdown/resources/footer-test.html` file in the same folder.
+Rename is as `footer-{theme}.html`.
 Edit this to represent what your footer should look like.

 #### Defining the theme

-- Make a copy of the `R/my-html-format.R` file in the same folder.
-Rename it as `{theme}-html-format.R`
+- Make a copy of the `R/rmd-html-test.R` file in the same folder.
+Rename it as `rmd-html-{theme}.R`
-- Change the name of the function being defined to `{theme}_html_format`
+- Change the name of the function being defined to `html_{theme}`
 - Edit the lines of code that provide the filepath for `css` and `footer` to the files you have defined
 - Pull up the documentation for `rmarkdown::html_document()`, learn about the other parameters you can pass in, and decide if there are any other changes that you want to make
+- Update the documentation to describe your theme

+### xaringan Theme Instructions

+#### Defining CSS for your theme

+- Check out existing themes linked in the Resources section below for inspiration and tips for writing `xaringan` CSS
+- Make a copy of the `inst/rmarkdown/resources/slide-styles-test.css` file in the same folder.
+Rename it as `slide-styles-{theme}.css`.
+Move your CSS code from the scratchpad into this file

+#### Defining the theme

+- Make a copy of the `R/rmd-slide-test.R` file in the same folder.
+Rename it as `rmd-slide-{theme}.R`
+- Change the name of the function being defined to `slides_{theme}`
+- Edit the lines of code that provide the filepath for `css` to the files you have defined
+- Pull up the documentation for `xaringan::moon_reader()`, learn about the other parameters you can pass in, and decide if there are any other changes that you want to make
 - Update the documentation to describe your theme

 ## Resources